 Tracey was also given the information she needed about her neighbour dispute.
-Craig saw how it was a Chinese lady with a disabled child who was causing the problem but there was some good news from the spirit world- the lady would be moving soon and everybody, including the Chinese lady and her son, would be happy.
+Craig saw how it was a Chinese woman with a disabled child who was causing the problem but there was some good news from the spirit world the woman would be moving soon and everybody, including the Chinese woman and her son, would be happy.
 Craig also told Tracy about her friend Ronnie who died of bowel cancer.
 “I had no idea how she had died but found out later it was bowl cancer – just as Craig had said.”

-“When I got home I decided to check out what Craig had said about my lost half sister.
+“When I got home I decided to check out what Craig had said about my lost half-sister.
 I hadn’t seen my father since I was ten years old and it wasn’t the sort of question I wanted to ask Mum.
 My only option was to ask my sister in Jamaica.
-At first she wasn’t forthcoming when I rang her but when she discovered how much I already knew the true facts came out.
-Yes we did have a half sister- and she’s just had her fourth birthday.”
+At first she wasn’t forthcoming when I rang her but when she discovered how much I already knew the facts came out.
+Yes we did have a half sister and she’s just had her fourth birthday.”

 BOOK READINGS WITH CRAIG